steadybit/docs-public/install-and-configure/manage-experiment-templates/README.md

 ## Delete Templates
 After you delete a template, users can't create an experiment from it anymore.
-However, previously created experiments from that template are not deleted.
+However, experiments previously created using that template are never deleted automatically.
 Instead, you can also [hide a template](#hide-a-template) to temporarily prevent the use of a template.

 ## Hide Templates